 2018-2019 Homeschool Ed-Ventures Descriptions for K4 – 7

 Each season includes five classes, which are divided into two science units and a learning quest.
 Each science unit is covered over two consecutive classes to allow for in-depth study.
-The learning quest will take place during the last class of each season, followed by an optional family celebration.
+The learning quest will take place during the last class of each season.